 The new deposit and move-in fee limits and payment plan requirements do not apply to tenants in an owner-occupied single family dwelling, including attached accessory dwelling units.

 Read the new law.
 Updated detailed information will soon be available at www.seattle.gov/rentinginseattle.
-Tip 607, Seattle’s Rental Agreement Regulation Ordinance, on the website will contain most of the detailed information.
-Information for Tenants on the website is also being updated to reflect the new law.
+Information for Tenants, pages 4 – 7, has most of the detailed information.
 A new version of Information for Tenants must be provided to each tenant household with each new rental agreement.

 The changes are effective January 15, 2017.
 The City recognizes that these changes are significant and have come quickly.
 As we carry out the new law, we will follow our usual approach of offering assistance and information to rental property owners, working with property owners to voluntarily correct the situation if the rules are not followed, and only taking enforcement action when voluntary corrections are not made.
 To increase awareness of the new requirements we are funding a landlord training and education project in 2017 and significantly increasing City outreach efforts.